 Set in a picture-perfect landscape of lush mountains streaked with waterfalls just three and a half hours from Quito, lies the small yet bustling town of Baños.
-Known for hot springs and adventure activities, Baños is on most travelers’ itineraries.
+Known for hot springs and adventure activities, visiting Baños is on most travelers’ itineraries.
 There are tons of things to do in Baños, you’ll never be bored!

 In fact, nearly all the friends we made at our hostel in Quito were heading there as well, so we all arranged to stay in the same place.
 We stayed at Great Hostel Backpackers Los Pinos.
 We ended up spending the entire week together and became like a little “family”.
 (Our hostel in Baños was pretty great too.
 We even listed it as one of our favorite places in all of South America.
 Read more here!)

 During our week in Baños, our days were packed with adrenaline-pumping activities.
 If you’re interested in more things to do in Ecuador, check out this backpacking Ecuador guide.